Guide

 balance

-A breeding records app is strongest when it keeps each event tied to the animal automatically.
+A breeding records app is strongest when it keeps each event tied to the animal and turns records into something you can review later.

 balance